GeePawHill/fgno-geepaw/README.md

-# fgno-geepaw
+# fgno-plotter

-Playtime project for the fgno meetup.
+A playtime project for the fgno meetup.